Skip to main content

 You have now defined the as-a-Service API.

-Next build the pipeline to use details from a Kratix Promise Resource Request into the Kubernetes resources required to create a running instance of the Jenkins service.
-For that, copy the YAML file below and save it in internal/request-pipeline/jenkins-instance.yaml.
+The resource.configure Workflow will transform the user's request into the Kubernetes resources required to create a valid Jenkins service.
+To start, copy the YAML file below and save it in internal/configure-pipeline/jenkins-instance.yaml.

 CLICK HERE to expand the contents of the jenkins-instance.yaml file.